In this post, we will discuss how you can sort and filter the data of a table.

 Now I want to show, how you can sort a column using background or text color.

 You cannot sort a column using that default table background color or table default text color.
-Only when you have applied different color in cells or text by yourself, you can sort a column using a background color or text color.
+Only when you have applied different colors in cells or text by yourself, you can sort a column using a background color or text color.
 For instance, if I applied some background color in some cells and used some text color in some text in this column.
 Click on the Filter Button in the Area column again, move your mouse on Sort by Color.
-A sub menu appears.
+A sub-menu appears.
 You can “Sort by Cell Color” or you can “Sort by Font Color”.
 Sort by Cell Color has three options for this Column: Yellow color, Light Blue Color, and the No Fill color.

 Sort by Font Color has also three color options: The Red Font color, Blue Font color, and Automatic Font color.
 There is another option Custom Sort which we shall discuss later.

 Let’s see now how you can sort multiple columns.

 You can sort multiple columns in two ways.
 For example, I want to sort three Columns Agent, Area, and List Price.
 When you sort multiple columns, then remember one important thing: At first sort the least significant column, then sort the next priority column and at the end sort the most significant column.